-a.
-Isolate the heater from electrical supply, together with the ancillary supplies to control devices.

-b.
-Unlock the lid of the flameproof enclosure and remove any bolting or screws to fully remove the cover.

-c.
-Disconnect all cabling from the heater terminal box.

-d.
-Unbolt and dismantle the busbars, then unscrew the element flameproof glands from the flameproof box base.

-e.
-Unbolt the stand-off nuts holding the terminal box to the flange or screwed head, and then remove the terminal box.

-f.
-Having drained the tank or vessel, remove the heater, taking care not to damage the baffles or heating elements.
+- a.
+Isolate the heater from electrical supply, together with the ancillary supplies to control devices. - b.
+Unlock the lid of the flameproof enclosure and remove any bolting or screws to fully remove the cover. - c.
+Disconnect all cabling from the heater terminal box. - d.
+Unbolt and dismantle the busbars, then unscrew the element flameproof glands from the flameproof box base. - e.
+Unbolt the stand-off nuts holding the terminal box to the flange or screwed head, and then remove the terminal box. - f.
+Having drained the tank or vessel, remove the heater, taking care not to damage the baffles or heating elements. - g.

-g.
 Remove the top nuts from the two welded fittings or couplings(using special tool Extended Reach Socket Spanner) securing the element needing replacement.
-This will enable the element to be pushed through the flange enough to expose the two bite olives.

-h.
-Cut through the element between each olive and the flange, enabling the element to be withdrawn back through the flange and baffle assembly.
+This will enable the element to be pushed through the flange enough to expose the two bite olives. - h.
+Cut through the element between each olive and the flange, enabling the element to be withdrawn back through the flange and baffle assembly. - i.

-i.
 The new element should be checked electrically before fitting using two new olives and following the reverse procedure.
-Note that the internal sharp edge in the olive should go on first and ensure that the ends of the new element protrude through the flange by the same amount as the other elements.

-j.
-The top nuts should be tightened down finger tight, plus one and a quarter turns, which is equivalent to a torgue of 35 foot pounds force (47.5Nm).
+Note that the internal sharp edge in the olive should go on first and ensure that the ends of the new element protrude through the flange by the same amount as the other elements. - j.
+The top nuts should be tightened down finger tight, plus one and a quarter turns, which is equivalent to a torque of 35 foot pounds force (47.5Nm). - k.

-k.
 The heater should be re-fitted using a new gasket.
-For flange heaters, the studbolt nuts must then be tightened uniformly and in a diametrically staggered pattern.

-I. Refit the terminal box, flameproof glands and busbars using the reverse procedure.
+For flange heaters, the studbolt nuts must then be tightened uniformly and in a diametrically staggered pattern. - I. Refit the terminal box, flameproof glands and busbars using the reverse procedure.
 The brass nuts holding the busbars to the element terminations should be tightened to 1.8 foot pounds force (2.5Nm).
 All flamepath threads should be lubricated with copper anti-seize compound.

-m.
-Refit the supply cabling to the heater terminal box and reconnect the thermal control devices where fitted.

-n.
-Lubricate the main flameproof box thread with copper based anti-seize compound and screw on the lid (fitted I. Refit the terminal box and the element flameproof with its o-ring gasket) then lock with the M4 socket head glands before carefully bending the terminal pins back cap screws.
-These should also be lubricated and fitted with to shape so that the busbars can be refitted.
-The brass their o-ring seals to maintain the standard of nuts holding the busbars to the element terminations ingress protection. should be tightened to 0.74 foot pounds force (1.0 Nm).
-All flamepath threads should be lubricated with copper WITHDRAWABLE anti-seize compound.
+- m.
+Refit the supply cabling to the heater terminal box and reconnect the thermal control devices where fitted. - n.
+Lubricate the main flameproof box thread with copper based anti-seize compound and screw on the lid (fitted with its o-ring gasket) then lock with the M4 socket head cap screws.
+These should also be lubricated and fitted with their o-ring seals to maintain the standard of ingress protection.

-CARTRIDGE ELEMENTS
+WITHDRAWABLE CARTRIDGE ELEMENTS